harapecorita/jamming/README.md

 This project is a web application that interweaves interaction from multiple users to on-going musical performance.
 The objective here is to integrate several musical instances in a musical performance (e.g. DJ performance and laptop musical performance).
 In addition, this musical interface seeks inclusion of the audience as performers.

+### Why is this project called "jamming"?

+The name comes from the fact that the "jam" is constructed by the audience's musical score, "jamming" the main performance.

 ## Configuration / Context

 ![context](context.png)